Skip to content

 Selling decision depends on price found

-when : always sell , implies:
+when p=pH: always sell A0, implies:

-when : no transaction, implies:
+when p=pL: no transaction, implies:

-Choice
+Choice (a0)

 contemplation is done once check: he will recall that he contemplated the possibility of a transaction and evaluated whether maintaining his identity or dignity was "worth it"